gbonte/mitchemio/README.md

 The current version of feature selection script (combination of MRMR and Random Forest importance) returns the following 16 molecules as the most relevant ones:

-**Moxifloxacin (2 forms),       Anakinra ,          dexlansoprazole,     mesalamine ,   Ceftriaxone ,       Clomiphene, citrate Ivacaftor          Gilteritinib,  Bazedoxifene,       Ribavirin,          Carvedilol, Niclosamide,  Oxyclozanide  ,     Droloxifene   ,     Lercanidipine**
+**Moxifloxacin (2 forms),       Anakinra ,          dexlansoprazole,     mesalamine ,   Ceftriaxone ,       Clomiphene citrate, Ivacaftor,          Gilteritinib,  Bazedoxifene,       Ribavirin,          Carvedilol, Niclosamide,  Oxyclozanide  ,     Droloxifene   ,     Lercanidipine**

 Only 4 are negative controls (hypergeometric p-val 0.0008249591) were selected.
 Associated cross-validated AUC is 0.853.